taskctl/taskctl/README.md

 ![GitHub issues](https://img.shields.io/github/issues/taskctl/taskctl)
 ![Licence](https://img.shields.io/github/license/taskctl/taskctl)

-Simple modern alternative to GNU Make. *taskctl* task runner allows you to design you routine tasks and development pipelines in nice and neat way in human-readable format (YAML, JSON or TOML).
+Simple modern alternative to GNU Make. *taskctl* is concurrent task runner that allows you to design you routine tasks and development pipelines in nice and neat way in human-readable format (YAML, JSON or TOML).
 Given a pipeline (composed of tasks or other pipelines) it builds a graph that outlines the execution plan.
 Each task my run concurrently or cascade.
 Beside pipelines, each single task can be performed manually or triggered by built-in filesystem watcher.